opendocsg/slw-judgments-backfill/2008_SGHC_68/report.md

 **_Estoppel by representation_**

 72     In a related vein, a similar proposition was raised by the defendant in pleading a defence of estoppel by representation.
-It is trite law that for a party to successfully raise a defence of estoppel by representation, three elements must be satisfied, namely, representation, reliance and detriment: _United Overseas Bank Ltd v Bank of China_ [2006] 1 SLR 57 ("the _UOB_ decision").
+It is trite law that for a party to successfully raise a defence of estoppel by representation, three elements must be satisfied, namely, representation, reliance and detriment: _United Overseas Bank Ltd v Bank of China_ <span class="citation">[2006] 1 SLR 57</span> ("the _UOB_ decision").

 73     With regard to the first element of representation, it has been noted in _Halsbury's Laws of England Volume_ 16(2) (4th edn, 2003) ("Halsbury's Laws of England") that the representation must be both material and unambiguous.
 A representation is material if it is of such a nature that it would induce a person to enter into a contract, or tend to induce him to do so (as in _Smith v Chadwick_ (1882) 20 Ch D 27); or it is such that a person would be naturally inclined to believe it (as in _Pickard v Sears_ (1836) 6 Ad & El 469; _Freeman v Cooke_ (1848) 2 Exch 654; _HDS Viscaya AS v Bryggen Shipping and Trading AS_ [2002] EWHC 1678).
 The test is an objective one and a representation can be regarded as material if the representee did in fact act upon it.
 Next, to found an estoppel, a representation must be clear and unambiguous.